brendt/stitcher.io/src/content/blog/2020-04-14-event-sourced.md

 </div>

 Having used this architecture successfully in previous projects, we could simply rely on it and call it a day.
-There are a few downsides with it though, specifically for this new project: we have to keep in mind that reporting and historical tracking are key aspects of ordering products.
+There are a few downsides with it though, specifically for this new project: we have to keep in mind that reporting and historical tracking are key aspects of the ordering process.
 We want to treat them as such in our code, and not as a mere side effect.

 For example: we could use our activity log package to keep track of "history messages" about what happened with an order.
 We could also start writing custom queries on the order and history tables to generate reports.